Novanta (NASDAQ:NOVT) Updates FY 2021 Earnings Guidance

-Separately, Zacks Investment Research lowered Novanta from a buy rating to a hold rating in a research report on Wednesday, July 14th.
+Separately, Zacks Investment Research raised shares of Novanta from a hold rating to a buy rating and set a $166.00 price target for the company in a research report on Friday.

-In other Novanta news, CEO Matthijs Glastra sold 7,500 shares of the company’s stock in a transaction that occurred on Thursday, May 20th.
-The stock was sold at an average price of $137.68, for a total value of $1,032,600.00.
-Following the transaction, the chief executive officer now directly owns 119,526 shares of the company’s stock, valued at approximately $16,456,339.68.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Corporate insiders own 3.40% of the company’s stock.
+In other Novanta news, CEO Matthijs Glastra sold 7,500 shares of Novanta stock in a transaction dated Thursday, May 20th.
+The shares were sold at an average price of $137.68, for a total value of $1,032,600.00.
+Following the completion of the transaction, the chief executive officer now directly owns 119,526 shares of the company’s stock, valued at $16,456,339.68.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+3.60% of the stock is currently owned by insiders.

 Novanta Company Profile